SantoshSrinivas79/SavingImagesTutorial/README.md

 ----------

 1. Clone the repository and open the Xcode project.
-2. Add your Parse application id and client key in `main.m`
+2. Add your Parse application id and client key in `AppDelegate.m`

 Helper Classes
 ----------